capullo-tech/RadioCapullo/README.md

 | via Snapclient)  |    | via Snapclient)  |    | via Snapclient)  |
 +------------------+    +------------------+    +-------------------+
 ```
-## Updated Use Case Scenarios
-Below are the use case scenarios that align with the ASCII diagrams provided, detailing both the server's dual functionality and the typical client setup:

 1. **Server as a Broadcast and Playback Unit**:
    - The Android device operates as a server using the `Server Control UI` to manage audio capture and processing through a `FIFO Queue`.